timed-c/end-to-end-toolchain/README.md

 1. Line 1 to 10 in this file displays all the scaling factor that sensitivity analysis uses to iteratively derive a maximum value.
 Information about whether this scaling factor is schedulable is displayed.
 2. Line 10 in this file is the maximum computed scaling factor.
-3. Line 11 displays a range of scaling factor that the (_n,k_) analysis considers.
+3. Line 11 displays a range of scaling factor that the (_n,k_) analysis considers
-(iv) Line 13 to Line 16 in this file describes  (_n,k_) values for the different tasks for the given scaling factor.
+4. Line 13 to Line 16 in this file describes  (_n,k_) values for the different tasks for the given scaling factor.